 The well preserved paintings in two adjacent rock shelters were most likely first seen by Europeans in the 1930s, and subsequently “chalked” in 1961.
 These markings have all since been removed, when the artwork was researched in the 1960s.
-These are though to be the first Aboriginal rock carvings to have been dated in Australia.
+These are though to be the first Aboriginal rock art to have been dated in Australia.

 The six ochre paintings in the southern shelter are thought to have been painted around AD 1400, from a radiocarbon analysis of charcoal associated with matching ochre in the floor deposits of the cave.